matheuristic/dotfiles/software_notes.md

 index searching tools that should be used instead for those scenarios.
 These include Code Search, hound, zoekt, Xapian, and so on.
 Usage of Code Search, one of the simpler options, is illustrated here.

+In addition to code search tools, other code structure analysis tools like CodeQuery, GNU cflow and Doxygen can be help understand code.

 ### Installing and using Code Search